mathpathconsole/mathpath/README.md

 source.include_exts = py,png,jpg,kv,atlas,ttf,gif
 ```
 > [!NOTE]
 > `.ttf` is monospaced font type.
-It might be `.otf` And '.gif' is for latest version of mathpath that using some gifs
+It might be `.otf` And `.gif` is for latest version of mathpath that using some gifs

 ```pip-requirements
 requirements = python3,kivy==2.1.0, kivymd==1.1.1, pillow, sympy, matplotlib